MacBridgeDevs/VoluBridge/SUPPORT.md

 ## Supported Systems

-VoluBridge supports macOS 11 or later on Apple Silicon and Intel Macs.
+VoluBridge supports macOS 11 or later on Apple Silicon Macs.

 The app installs a CoreAudio HAL driver named `VoluBridgeRT.driver`.
 Installing, updating, or removing that driver requires administrator approval and may briefly restart CoreAudio.